-- 1 Where can you reset the volume levels of all of a track's clips at once?
+- 1 Which right-click menu option allows you to reset all keyframes and volume level changes applied to a group of selected clips in the timeline?

-- a) Track header
+- a) Clip Attributes

-- b) Mixer
+- b) Normalize Audio

-- c) Media pool
+- c) Remove Attributes

-- d) Timeline menu
+- d) De-Leveler

-- e) Inspector

-- 2 True or False?
+- 2 True or false?
 You can use common text editing keyboard shortcuts to cut, copy, and paste audio clips in the timeline.

-- 3 What color is visible in a tracks meters when the levels are optimal for dialogue?
+- 3 What color is visible in a track's meters when the levels are optimal for dialogue?

 - a) Yellow

 - b) Green

 - c) Red

 - d) Blue

+- 4 Which new built-in effect can be used to automatically balance dialogue levels in clips or tracks?

+- a) Dialogue Balancer

+- b) Levelinantor

+- c) Magic Meter

+- d) Dialogue Leveler

-- 1 e.
-In the Inspector. - True.
-You can use common text-editing shortcuts to cut, copy, and paste clips in the timeline: Command-X (macOS) or Ctrl-X (Windows) to cut, Command-C (macOS) or Ctrl-C (Windows) to copy, and Command-V (macOS) or Ctrl-V (Windows) to paste. - a.
-Optimal dialogue levels (between -15 and -10 dB) appear in the yellow color range on the track meters and Mixer.
+- 1 c.
+Remove Attributes - 2 True.
+You can use common text-editing shortcuts to cut, copy, and paste clips in the timeline: Command-X (macOS) or Ctrl-X (Windows) to cut, Command-C (macOS) or Ctrl-C (Windows) to copy, and Command-V (macOS) or Ctrl-V (Windows) to paste. - 3 a.
+Optimal dialogue levels (between -15 dB and -10 dB) appear in the yellow color range on the track meters and mixer. - 4 d.
+Dialogue Leveler